home-assistant/home-assistant.io/source/_components/alarmdecoder.markdown

   required: false
   type: string
 relayaddr:
-  description: Address of the relay expander board to associate with the zone. (ex: 12, 13, 14, or 15).
+  description: "Address of the relay expander board to associate with the zone. (ex: 12, 13, 14, or 15).
 Typically used in cases where a panel will not send bypassed zones such as motion during an armed home state, the Vista 20P is an example of this.
 Alarmdecoder can emulate a zone expander board and the panel can be programmed to push zone events to this virtual expander.
 This allows the bypassed zone binary sensors to be utilized.
-One example is using bypassed motion sensors at night for motion-based automated lights while the system is armed with the motion sensor bypassed.
+One example is using bypassed motion sensors at night for motion-based automated lights while the system is armed with the motion sensor bypassed."
   required: inclusive
   type: string
 relaychan:
-  description: Channel of the relay expander board to associate with the zone. (ex: 1, 2, 3, or 4)
+  description: "Channel of the relay expander board to associate with the zone. (ex: 1, 2, 3, or 4)"
   required: inclusive
   type: string
 {% endconfiguration %}